RoLO0u/reels-mp4/README.md

 ## Requirements
 - Python 3.11+
 - Telegram Bot API token created via [@BotFather](https://t.me/BotFather).
 - Instagram reels must be accessible to the Instaloader session.
-Provide Instagram credentials in `.env` if you need to fetch private reels you can normally view.
+Provide Instagram credentials or a saved session file in `.env` to fetch private reels you can normally view.

 ## Quick Start
 1. **Clone and enter the project**